65 Questions to Prepare for the F1 Visa Interview

 - Do you think you deserve to get an F1 visa?

-It is an exhausting list but it encompasses the possible questions you might be asked in your interview.
+It is an exhausting list but it encompasses the possible us student visa interview questions you might be asked in your interview.

 F1 Visa Interview

 Once an F1 visa applicant completes all of the documentation for their visa application, the next step to determining their qualification is the visa interview.

 The F1 Visa interview is a brief interview between you and a visa officer which establishes that you meet the requirements of the visa.
 Not all F1 visa applicants need to interview, specifically students under 13 years old or older than 80 years old have no requirement to interview.
 However, if you do need to interview, you will schedule the interview through the US embassy or consulate in your home country.

 It is important to note that you must receive your F1 visa at least 30 days prior to your academic program start date.
 Since the F1 visa is the last step before receiving your visa, make sure to schedule your interview as early as possible to ensure that you will meet the deadline for the visa.

 Every visa interview is different, and many applicants experience varying types of interviews based on their interviewing officer and their personal plans for the visa.
 Some interviews are very formal, whereas others are more like a conversion about your academic plans and endeavors.